NOTE 1: Significant Accounting Policies

-NOTE 1: Significant Accounting PoliciesI.
-Basis of preparation of financial statements
+i Basis of preparation of financial statements

-The financial statements have been prepared on a historical cost convention on accrual basis.
 All assets and liabilities have been classified as current or non-current as per the Company's operating cycle and other criteria set out in the Schedule III to the Companies Act, 2013.
 Based on the nature of services and the time between the rendering of service and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as twelve months for the purpose of current and non-current classification of assets and liabilities.

-II.
-Use of estimates and judgments
+ii Use of estimates and judgments

-III.
-Going Concern Assumption
+iii Going Concern Assumption

 The Management believes that the Company would be in a position to continue as a going concern for the foreseeable future and may meet its financial obligations as they fall due.
 Accordingly, these financial statements have been prepared under the going concern assumption.

-IV.
-Revenue recognition
+iv Revenue recognition

-Revenue is recognized upon transfer of control of promised products or services to customers in a amount that reflects the consideration which the Company expects to receive in exchange for those products or services.
-Revenue is measured at the fair value of the consideration received or receivable, net of returns, discounts and volume rebates.
-Revenue from messaging services are recognised based on the number of messages delivered on a fixed price, fixed-time frame contracts where there is no uncertainty as to measurement or collectability.
-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
+Revenue is recognized upon transfer of control of products or services to customers for the consideration which the Company agreed to receive in exchange for those products or services.
+Revenue is measured at the fair value of the consideration received or receivable, net of returns, discounts and volume rebates and tax collected from customers.

 Interest income is recognized on a time proportionate basis taking into account the amount outstanding and the applicable effective interest rate.
 Interest income is included under the head "Interest Income" in the statement of profit & loss.